Skype will finally make Echo Show video calls worthwhile

 Imagine a Facebook speaker with WhatsApp or Messenger voice or video calls?
 Both apps have more than 1.2 billion monthly active users.
 For people who want to call or send messages to grandma and everyone else in their life, that’s a great selling point, and one Amazon probably had to consider when it decided to give the latest Echo Show Skype call capabilities.

-One major frustration users encounter in the early days of smart speakers with screens like the Echo Show as well as those on the way from Google and partners like JBL and Lenovo Smart Display has been the limited number of choices for video calls.
+One major frustration users encounter in the early days of smart speakers with screens like the Echo Show, as well as those on the way from Google and partners like JBL and Lenovo Smart Display, has been the limited number of choices for video calls.
 As Amazon pushed Drop In, Google pushed Duo, another app that doesn’t appear to have hundreds of millions of users.

-If the makers of smart speakers choose to treat the ecosystem of messaging and calling apps the same way they’ve opened their hardware platforms to music services like Spotify and Tidal, it would lead to a vastly better experience.
+If the makers of smart speakers choose to approach the ecosystem of messaging and calling apps the way they’ve opened their hardware platforms to music services like Spotify and Tidal, it would lead to a vastly better experience.

-A number of improvements for Alexa and many devices were announced today, and important among them is Skype, because it practically means that people will actually start making video calls with their smart speaker, and achieve the goal stated by most tech companies to bring people closer to their friends and family.
+A number of improvements for Alexa and many devices were announced today, but Skype is particularly important because it means that people will actually start making video calls with their smart speaker and achieve the goal stated by most tech companies of bringing people closer to their friends and family.